 We rely on a variety of fuels to keep our homes warm.
 Back in the day, coal was the number one commodity.
 The older generation were no strangers to dealing with dusty open fires and smokey rooms.

-Thankfully now we can choose from’ clean fuel, such as electric, gas and oil to heat our homes via different types of boilers, radiators and heaters.
+Thankfully now we can choose from’ clean fuel, such as electricity, gas and oil to heat our homes via different types of boilers, radiators and heaters.
 No need for feeling cold.

 But to ensure a continuous supply of heat to our property, it’s wise to get these things cleaned and serviced at the end of the summer by professional tradesmen such as heating engineers and a gas fitter in preparation for the colder months ahead.

 The heating extras

 There are so many other little ways you can ensure your home stays cosy.
 Draught excluders work wonders at keeping chilly air from coming in under the gap in the doors.
 Good thick curtains, serve as a barrier to the cold from the windows.
 A lovely thick door curtain over that ill-fitting door will ensure there is no cold air seeping into your hallway and up the stairs.

 A soft woolly throw on the sofa and chairs is a cosy addition.
 Lay it over your legs in the evenings.
 Children too generally love to be warm whilst watching TV

 Leave internal doors open, so that warm air can circulate.
 Especially in places like the bathroom.
 A well-fitting window blind will go some way to keeping out cold air, which inevitably escapes into rooms that are less well-used than others.

 With a little thought and pre-planning, by ensuring that you have the best combi boiler and it is serviced regularly, and your house has adequate draught proofing, you can be sure that your home and your family stay cosy and warm indoors during the chilly winter months.